telekom-mms/sectpmctl/README.md

 maintainer version (`Y`, `I` or `replace`).
 If you did customizations yourself to this file, you should keep the currently installed version
 (`N`, `O` or `keep`), otherwise select replace with the package maintainer version (`Y`, `I` or `replace`).

-It is no problem if you miss selecting which version of these files to keep. sectpmctl and the release upgrade will boot and work correctly in both cases.
-If you did not change these files manually, you can replace them after the reboot by executing the following commands:
+sectpmctl and the release upgrade will boot and work correctly even if you miss selecting which version of these files to keep.
+Anyhow, it is recommended to fix these two files after the release upgrade reboot by executing the following commands, except you modified then manually:

 ```
 sudo apt install --reinstall -o Dpkg::Options::="--force-confask,confnew,confmiss" initramfs-tools-core